CSCIX691DAL/lobster-detection/README.md

-## Training a TensorFlow tflite model with Google's Teachable Machine (Implemented Approach)
+## Training a TensorFlow tflite model with Google's Teachable Machine (Implemented Approach):

 Click the "Get started" button in the upper right:
 ![](assets/teachable-machine-setup/tm-1.png)